 What causes tire blowouts?

 “A tire blowout is a sudden rupture or malfunction of a part or an apparatus due to pressure, in particular the bursting of a motor vehicle or RV tire”.

 There are two causes of tire blowouts; temperature and pressure changes.
 If you don’t keep up with your tire maintenance and pay attention to the condition of your tires, chances of getting a tire blowout increase greatly.

-Experiencing a tire blowout can be unnerving and place you and your RV into a dangerous situation broke down on the side of the road.
+Experiencing a tire blowout can be unnerving and place you and your RV into a dangerous situation broken down on the side of the road.

-However, if you’re prepared with the right tire safety gear that will actually alert you of tire issues BEFORE a blowout or flat, why on earth would you put off getting it?
+However, if you’re prepared with the right tire safety gear that will actually alert you to tire issues BEFORE a blowout or flat, why on earth would you put off getting it?